-set out below are designed for students who already have at least intermediate command of a South Asian language and either want to deepen their knowledge by reading literary texts (Language Option: Literary Hindi, Language Option: Urdu Prose Texts), to explore the pre-colonial layers of learning (Language Option: Brajbhasha & Old Hindi Texts, Language Option: Other) or to learn another language (Language Option: Hindi, Language Option: Other).
-There are options 26 designed for students with a command of Hindi to learn Urdu (Language Option: Urdu Prose Texts) and for students with a command of Urdu to learn Hindi (Language Option: Literary Hindi).
-Students wishing to learn Urdu from scratch should attend the Hindi classes and will learn the Urdu script in the first three weeks of Trinity Term.
+The image above shows graffiti protesting against dowry, Allahabad reading literary texts (Language Option: Literary Hindi, Language Option: Urdu Prose Texts), to explore the pre-colonial layers of learning (Language Option: Classical Hindi, Language Option: Other) or to learn another language (Language Option: Hindi, Language Option: Other).
+There are options designed for students with a command of Hindi to learn Urdu (Language Option: Urdu Prose Texts) and for students with a command of Urdu to learn Hindi (Language Option: Literary Hindi).
+Students wishing to learn Urdu from scratch should attend the Hindi classes and will learn the Urdu script in the first three weeks of Trinity term.
 Those interested in learning only the Devanagari or the Urdu script can attend the relevant classes at the beginning of Michaelmas term as a non-examined element of their course.
 Not all options may be available every year.
-It is possible that some other South Asian languages, such as Bengali, Gujarati or Marathi, may be available.
+Some other South Asian languages, such as Bengali, Gujarati or Marathi, may be available if at least three students take one as an examined option.
 At the beginning of the academic year, the language teachers will assess your knowledge and will advise you on your language course choices.